-Visual transparency using a Secchi disk will be measured and recorded (VTDEC, 2012; NYSDEC 2011).
+Visual transparency using a Secchi disk will be measured and recorded (VTDEC, 2022).

 Alkalinity, total and dissolved phosphorus, total nitrogen, chloride, dissolved reactive silica, and metals (Ca, Mg, Na, K,) will be analyzed from composited samples collected with a horizontal VanDorn bottle or Kemmerer bottle.
-During nonstratified conditions, a single composite sample will be collected representing three discrete depths in the water column: 2 meters below the lake surface, mid-depth, and approximately 2 meters above the lake bottom.
-During stratified conditions, two samples will be obtained, representing the epilimnion and hypolimnion, respectively.
-Within the epilimnion, 3 discrete samples will be collected and then composited: 2 meters below the lake surface, mid-epilimnion, and approximately 2 meters above the upper knee of the thermocline.
+Beginning in 2019, non-purgeable (dissolved organic carbon, NPOC) has been collected by the VTDEC crew during each visit to seven core stations, 4, 7, 19, 25, 36, 40 and 50.
+At the other eight stations, 2, 9, 16, 21, 33, 34, 46, and 51, NPOC was sampled three times per year.
+Beginning in 2020, NPOC has been collected at all stations every visit.
+During non-stratified conditions, a single composite sample will be collected representing three discrete depths in the water column: 2 meters below the lake surface, mid-depth, and approximately 2 meters above the lake bottom.
+During stratified conditions, two samples will be collected and then composited: 2 meters below the lake surface, mid-epilimnion, and approximately 2 meters above the lake surface, mid-epilimnion, and approximately 2 meters above the lake surface and then composited: 2 meters below the lake surface, mid-epilimnion, and approximately 2 meters above the upper knee of the thermocline.
 Within the hypolimnion, 2 discrete samples will be collected and then composited: mid-hypolimnion, and approximately 2 meters above the lake bottom.
 Table 7 summarizes the field processing procedures for the water chemistry parameters.

-Chlorophyll-a samples will be collected using a vertically-integrated hose-sampler beginning at the lake surface to a depth representing twice the Secchi depth (VTDEC, 2006).
-Samples for chlorophyll-a will be filtered in the field; 100 ml on 47mm diameter GF/A glass fiber filters wrapped in 90 mm No.3 glass fiber filters and placed in a dark container on ice for transport to the laboratory.
+Chlorophyll-a samples will be collected using a vertically integrated hose-sampler beginning at the lake surface to a depth representing twice the Secchi depth (VTDEC, 2006).
+Samples for chlorophyll-a will be filtered in the field; 100 ml on 47mm diameter GF/A glass fiber filters wrapped in aluminum foil and placed in a dark container on ice for transport to the laboratory.
 At Station 19, an aliquot of sample will be saved in a 50 ml centrifuge tube, preserved with Lugols solution and retained in the phytoplankton archive.
 At the Vermont laboratory, samples will be frozen and stored until analyzed.
 Additionally, Vermont will measure chlorophyll in the integrated sample using the hydrolab unit.

-Vertically-integrated phytoplankton samples will be collected using a 63μm mesh plankton net with a 13cm opening, towed upwards at a rate of 0.5 m/sec from a depth of twice the Secchi disk depth (VTDEC, 2012).
-The net will be rinsed with lake water, the concentrate will be collected into a 75 ml glass tube and preserved with Lugols solution.
-In addition to identifying each sample by date, location, and sample type (e.g. net phytoplankton), a line will be drawn on the tube indicating sample level.
+Vertically integrated phytoplankton samples will be collected using a 63μm mesh plankton net with a 13cm opening, towed upwards at a rate of 0.5 m/sec from a depth of twice the Secchi disk depth (VTDEC, 2022).
+The net will be rinsed with lake water, the concentrate will be collected into a 50 ml plastic centrifuge tube and preserved with Lugols solution.
+In addition to identifying each sample by date, location, and sample type (e.g., net phytoplankton), a line will be drawn on the tube indicating sample level.
 This will allow us to assess whether significant evaporation or leakage has occurred in storage.
 Samples will be stored at room temperature, in the dark, until analysis.

-The presence of spiny water flea in Lake Champlain has not yet adversely affected the use of small mesh plankton nets for phytoplankton
+The presence of invasive water flea in Lake Champlain has not yet adversely affected the use of small mesh plankton nets for phytoplankton.

 Beginning in 2016, phytoplankton analysis will prioritize samples from the following stations - 04, 07, 19, 25, 36, 40 and 50.
 Phytoplankton samples from the remaining stations will be analyzed prior to the next field season as time permits.
-All samples will be retained in storage for five years.
+All samples will be retained in storage for a minimum of five years.
 This prioritization will not affect samples collected as part of the Champlain Cyanobacteria Monitoring Program.